 Keeping lists of birds seen in the garden can be great fun and can even contribute to our understanding of their behaviour and distribution.
 New Year is the best time to start, the challenge is to keep it up for a year and see how many birds you can spot.

-If you want a shorter-term goal then try taking part in the RSPB's Big Garden Birdwatch during the weekend of January 30 and 31 2016.
+If you want a shorter-term goal then try taking part in the RSPB's annual Big Garden Birdwatch during January.

 The RSPB's Big Garden Birdwatch is the world's largest wildlife survey and plays a big part in understanding changing bird species numbers over the years.
-The 2016 count takes place January 30-31.
 Find out more on the RSPB website.